 It is important to remember that the Gender Pay Gap is not the same as unequal pay, which is paying men and women differently for performing the same (or similar) work.
-Equal pay has been a legal requirement since the Equal Pay Act was introduced in 1970.
+Equal pay has been a legal requirement since the Equal Pay Act was introduced in 1970 in the UK.